I remember it clearly.

 Having gone through Marika’s program personally, I highly, HIGHLY recommend it to other moms (pregnant or postnatally).

 Until next week,

 PS – Despite my Pilates background and intense attention to my alignment, I had mild diastasis recti during pregnancy (which, as Marika says, is quite normal), but at the time I was scared that it wouldn’t heal.

-By following her program, I knew exactly what to do to help coax those muscles back into their normal position and “close the gap.”
+By following her program, I knew exactly what to do to help coax those muscles back into their normal function.